Be Wary of COVID-19 Scams

 Learn about existing known scams. https://www.us-cert.gov/ncas/current-activity/2020/03/06/defending-against-covid-19-cyber-scams

-Avoid clicking on links in unsolicited emails and be suspicious of email attachments.
+Avoid clicking on links in unsolicited texts or emails and be suspicious of email attachments.

 Use trusted sources—such as legitimate, government websites—factual information related to COVID-19.